Help us improve your experience.

 • Only the file owner has write permission for the file.

-• The execution of unsigned Python scripts is enabled by configuring the language python or language python3 statement at the [edit system scripts] hierarchy level.
+• The device configuration includes the language python or language python3 statement at the [edit system scripts] hierarchy level.

 Note:

-If you configure the language python3 statement, the device uses Python 3 to execute scripts that support this Python version, and it uses Python 2.7 to execute scripts that do not support Python 3 in the given Junos OS release.
+If you configure the language python3 statement, the device uses Python 3 to execute scripts that support this Python version.
+Otherwise, the device uses Python 2.7 to execute scripts for which the script type does not support Python 3 in the given Junos OS release.
 For more information, see Understanding Python Automation Scripts for Junos Devices.

 Note: